Back to Blog

 What is the cheapest API for batch image generation?

 Stability AI offers the lowest per-image cost at $0.002-0.006 per image for their SDXL models. fal.ai is competitive for open-source models like Flux, typically $0.01-0.03 per image.
-Self-hosted solutions using open-source models on GPU instances can reduce costs further at high volume.
+Wireflow uses credit-based pricing that bundles model costs with pipeline infrastructure, so the total cost depends on which nodes your workflow uses.

 How do I handle failures in a batch?

 Implement retry logic with exponential backoff for transient errors (rate limits, timeouts).
 Track failed prompts in a separate queue for manual review.
-Use idempotency keys so retried requests do not create duplicates.
-Most production systems achieve 99%+ success rates with 3 retries per image.
+Use Idempotency-Key headers on Wireflow execute calls so retried requests do not create duplicate executions within the 24-hour replay window.
+Poll each execution and check for FAILED status with the error message in the response.

 Can I use different models within the same batch?